JastegSingh19/Best_Case_NDSF/README.md

 For each partition, the total number of comparisons is calculated as the sum of two terms:

 1. **Combination Comparisons**
-   Represents the number of comparisons within each group of \( n_i \) elements in the partition.
+   Represents the number of comparisons within each group of $n_i$ elements in the partition.
 **Formula:**

 $$